SadRobotChannel/af/patreon.md

 URL: http://www.all-faucets.com/patreon.html
 ---

 There's a unique services that we offer to our Patrons.
-With a monthly subscription to one of several packages (screenshot below), you can receive a monthly amount of cryptocurrency ranging from 10,000 to 1,000,000 satoshi (฿).
+With a monthly subscription to one of several packages, you can receive a monthly amount of cryptocurrency ranging from 10,000 to 1,000,000 satoshi (฿).

 <p> </p>
 <p><a target="_blank" href="https://www.patreon.com/join/CryptoPayoff"><img src="/assets/images/patreon-01.png" border="0"></a>